keptn-contrib/servicenow-service/usecase/README.md

 ## Create ServiceNow secret

-- Create a ServiceNow kubernetes secret to allow the servicenow keptn service to create/update events in ServiceNow and run workflows.
+- Create a ServiceNow kubernetes secret to allow the servicenow keptn service to create events and update alerts in ServiceNow and trigger workflows.

 - Create a file as shown below that contains your ServiceNow credentials and save it in your current directory as cred_file.yaml: